My parents are my biggest role models

 4. High Interest Savings Account (HISA) - I set aside an emergency fund with online banks that earns better interests compared to any of brick and mortar big banks.

 5. Credit card cashback and reward points - Using my credit card regularly instead of debit card or cash and paying its full balance monthly.
 I redeemed and received checks every few months which I add more to my stock investments.

 6. Online Cashback websites - Online shopping now almost replaced physical shopping.
 It has a two-fold advantage as I earn cash by going through these websites and at the same time, I earn cash or points by using my cashback credit card.

 7. Facebook Marketplace - I am sure just like me you have lots of items that you no longer use at home.
 Some of these items are still new and still have price tags attached to it.
 You are not only clearing any of your unwanted items but also making money at the same time.

 My Final Thoughts:

 Achieving financial freedom and independence cannot be achieved solely on your earned active income.
 It’s only through creating and building multiple sources of income that you can truly achieve financial independence, the chance to retire early and live the life that you fully deserved.

-I learned this concept of passive income later in life, but I have been frugal all my life.
-Therefore becoming financially independent still within reach.
+I learned the concept of passive income later in life, but I have been frugal all my life so becoming financially independent still within reach.